 What is withdrawal bleeding?

-Withdrawal bleeding occurs if you use a type of that includes a break between your regular doses of hormones.
-This drop in hormones causes your body to shed the mucus and lining of the , which is why withdrawal bleeding looks like a period.2 As a result, withdrawal bleeding can happen if you take a scheduled break between regular doses of any type of hormonal birth control, such as between monthly pill packs, or when you stop taking one type of when switching to another.5 Like with a period, you may also experience bloating, cramps, and other premenstrual symptoms as your body reacts to the drop in hormones.6
+Withdrawal bleeding occurs if you use a type of hormonal birth control that includes a break between your regular doses of hormones.
+This drop in hormones causes your body to shed the mucus and lining of the , which is why withdrawal bleeding looks like a period.2 As a result, withdrawal bleeding can happen if you take a scheduled break between regular doses of any type of hormonal birth control, such as between monthly pill packs, or when you stop taking one type of birth control when switching to another.5 Like with a period, you may also experience bloating, cramps, and other premenstrual symptoms as your body reacts to the drop in hormones.6

-Which types of cause withdrawal bleeding?
+Which types of birth control cause withdrawal bleeding?

 Only hormonal birth controls can cause withdrawal bleeding.
 These include combined oral contraceptives like the pill, which involves a standard 28-day cycle: 21 days of hormones and 7 days of taking a or no pill at all.2 Other variations exist, like 24/47 and 26/28 regimens, and often involve less bleeding.
 The patch9 and the vaginal ring10 also involve 3 weeks of hormones, followed by a one week break.